felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 In order to use the payment service, users and beneficiaries are obliged to support TOPS in fulfilling legal and regulatory requirements.
 TOPS complies with all applicable anti-money laundering (AML) and know-your-customer (KYC) regulations.
-TOPS will ensure that all personal data is processed in accordance with Swiss privacy laws, including the Federal Act on Data Protection and the Ordinance on Data Protection.
+TOPS will ensure that all personal data is processed in accordance with Swiss privacy laws, including the new Swiss Data Protection Act (nFADP) and the Ordinance on Data Protection (DPO).
 TOPS has the right and, where applicable, the legal obligation to exclude users and beneficiaries from using the payment service, if they refuse to provide the required information or provide false information.

+In order to use the payment service, *beneficiaries* enter into a business relationship with TOPS and, where applicable, may be required to register with TOPS and provide the requested information for this purpose.
-*Beneficiaries* may be required to provide identity verification documents.
+Beneficiaries may be required to provide identity verification documents.
 They will be notified of any KYC information requests and will have 30 days to respond.
-In order to use the payment service, beneficiaries enter into a business relationship with TOPS and, where applicable, may be required to register with TOPS and provide the requested information for this purpose.
 TOPS reserves the right to request further information at any time to fulfill regulatory compliance.

 No accounts are created for *users* at TOPS.
 However, the bank accounts of users who transfer CHF to TOPS in order to